JustinShenk/learnthestructure/README.md

 `python learnthestructure.py`

 # Output
-The script outputs estimated edges and vertices from the data:
+This implementation outputs estimated edges and vertices from the data:

 Edges:
 [